 - 700, 701.
 Scientific Communication.
-(1,1) See Biochemistry and Molecular Biology. - 702.
-Fundamentals of Physiology and Pharmacology II.
-(4-6) See Physiology and Pharmacology. - 705.
-Biochemistry I. (4) See Biochemistry and Molecular Biology. - 707.
-Biochemical Techniques.
-(2) See Biochemistry and Molecular Biology. - 711, 712.
+(1,1) See Biochemistry and Molecular Biology. - 711, 712.
 Translational Science Seminar Series.
 (1, 1) Faculty and students jointly describe their research in a human disease, first in clinical terms and then to follow the development of the understanding of that disease to the molecular level with an emphasis on translational applications.
 Presentations introduce students to potential preceptors and experimental strategies used to study human disease.
 Students present their own research to gain experience and professional skills for seminars and national meeting presentations. - 715.
 Clinical Experience.
 (3) Serves as an introduction to clinical medicine for the PhD student.
 Students are required to round with medicine and pediatric teams in the intensive care units and to observe pediatric and internal medicine outpatient clinics.
 Students observe in several clinical laboratory settings.
 Students observe and interact with members of the health care team in medical decision-making and serve as a source of basic science information to the medical team.
 P-POI.